 - C. All Athletes in the WT Registered Testing Pool and Testing Pool.

-Each TUE application will be carefully evaluated by the IF’s Therapeutic Use Exemption Committee and will only be granted in accordance with the International Standard for TUEs and the criteria laid out in article 4 of this standard.
+Each TUE application will be carefully evaluated by the ITA’s Therapeutic Use Exemption Department and will only be granted in accordance with the International Standard for TUEs and the criteria laid out in article 4 of this standard.